Buying real estate in Switzerland?

 What agent fee percentage is normal in Switzerland in 2026?

-As of early 2026, the normal real estate agent commission in Switzerland is around 2% to 3% of the sale price for typical residential transactions.
+As of early 2026, the standard real estate agent commission in Switzerland for residential sales is typically around 2% to 3% of the sale price, though the exact rate varies by canton, property type, and the specific mandate.

 Get the full checklist for your due diligence in Switzerland